 If you’ve had formative arguments with your friends, family members, or classmates about hot-button issues like mental illness, race, or gender identity, then those conversations can obviously serve as the basis for an essay like this.
 But they aren’t your only options!
 Profound reflection can originate from less “serious” subject matter.
 We’ve seen successful essays written about clashes over food preferences, clothing choices, and group chat etiquette.
 As long as the takeaway goes deep, the idea could work.

-Consider how encountering or acknowledging an opposing point of view has helped you grow —
+Consider how encountering or acknowledging an opposing point of view has helped you grow.

-— in maturity, in compassion, or in some other way.
+Discuss how you grew in maturity, in compassion, or in some other way.
 Remember that this is, ultimately, an essay about you.
 Even if the prompt necessitates that you allocate space in your essay toward describing another person’s perspective, it’s always a good idea to continue bringing the essay back to your development.

 Maintain compassion and respect.